flybuys vs. Woolworths Rewards: Which is better?

 In addition to these features, Woolworths Rewards offers members the following benefits:

 - Exclusive member offers.
 Woolworths Rewards also provides exclusive, customised offers to members throughout the year.
-These promotions could include bonus points for specific purchases at Woolworths, BWS or Caltex Woolworths fuel outlets, exclusive discounts and competitions.
+These promotions could include bonus points for specific purchases at Woolworths or BWS, exclusive discounts and competitions.

 Comparing flybuys and Woolworths Rewards features